 | env0 | Offers explicit TFC migration tools.
 Deployment-based model means rethinking how you organize workspaces. |

-Most migrations can be completed in minutes to weeks depending on complexity.
-The biggest variable is how heavily you've invested in Sentinel policies (which aren't portable across platforms), although there are many tools to auto-convert them into OPA.
+Most migrations take anywhere from minutes to weeks depending on complexity.
+The biggest variable is how much you've leaned on Sentinel policies (which aren't portable across platforms), though there are plenty of tools to auto-convert them into OPA.

-This is where the differences become significant.
-HCP Terraform's RUM (Resources Under Management) model charges per resource per hour, which scales non-linearly as infrastructure grows.
+This is where the differences get big.
+HCP Terraform's RUM (Resources Under Management) model charges per resource per hour, which scales non-linearly as your infrastructure grows.

 What this means in practice: